LBF Virtual Museum | 75 Years of Cultural Histories of Pakistan

 It is a Public Art Project based on new and archival research on cultural and artistic research – a platform for artists, creative practitioners and visitors to create projects that investigate their shared cultural heritage and the legacies of creative practice that have emerged from it, with place being a significant contextual frame.

-The LBF Virtual Museum will have multiple components.
+The LBF Virtual Museum encompassed the following components:

 Curator: Farida Batool